John Willis (musician)

 John David Willis is an American guitarist and songwriter.
-He is best known for work as a session musician and as a songwriter for television and video games.
+He is best known for his work as a session musician, producer, and songwriter.

 Biography

 John Willis was raised in St. Martinville, Louisiana.
 At age 15, he learned to play banjo and then guitar.
 At age 22, Willis moved to Los Angeles, where he studied guitar at the Guitar Institute of Technology.
 Upon graduation, Willis moved to Muscle Shoals, Alabama, where he began playing guitar in sessions for Shenandoah, Brian McKnight, The Impressions, and others.

 Upon the suggestion of David Briggs, Willis moved to Nashville.
-Willis has been a supporting musician on albums by Shania Twain, Taylor Swift, Willie Nelson, and many others.
+Since then, Willis has played on many hit records for Shania Twain, Taylor Swift, Willie Nelson, and many others.

-Willis" songs have been featured on television networks and video games.
-He produces projects and jingles in his Willisoundz recording studio.
+Willis’ songs have been featured on television networks and video games.
+He also produces custom albums, songwriter demos, jingles, and voiceovers in his studio, Mount Willis Productions.

 In 2002, Willis won the Guitarist of The Year award from the Academy of Country Music.

-Willis is married to animal rescue activist Stephanie Willis.